 Honaunau Bay is considered one of the island’s top snorkeling spots because the inner shoreline is protected from most of the coastal swells, keeping the water calm.
 Excellent visibility, fairly shallow waters, and healthy coral gardens really just add to the experience.

-Best of all, spinner dolphins often rest in the protected waters of Kealekekua Bay.
-We were luck in sightings again on our tour and enjoyed watching these dolphins swim, play, and jump.
+Best of all, spinner dolphins often rest in the deeper waters of Kealakekua Bay since it’s a naturally protected cove (and a marine sanctuary).
+We were lucky with sightings and enjoyed watching these dolphins swim, play, and jump.

 All in all, this day was more than I could have asked for because it offered far more than just snorkeling and swimming, which we could have done on our own.
 Instead, we got a thrilling ride, rugged landscapes, and incredible whale and dolphin sightings.
 Out of the three separate snorkel tours we took, this was definitely the best snorkel tour on Big Island.

 Our experience really was heightened by taking a zodiac tour instead of snorkeling on our own.
 The zodiacs go fast and tend to have smaller groups than catamarans or other Big Island snorkeling tours.

 We went with SeaQuest and highly recommend their services.
 In fact, we liked them so much we tried to book them again later that week for a dolphin swim tour (unfortunately they were sold out and the other operator we went with was not nearly as good).